adambcomer/adambcomer.github.io/src/pages/blog/pages/simple-database/write-ahead-log.md

 ```

 #### next()
-To implement the `Iterator` trait, a `Item` type and `next()` method need to be defined.
+To implement the `Iterator` trait, a `Item` type and `rust›next()` method need to be defined.
 The Item type of the iterator will be the WALEntry that was defined before.
-The `next()` method will deserialize the next entry from a WAL file with the format from our specification.
+The `rust›next()` method will deserialize the next entry from a WAL file with the format from our specification.

 ```rust
 impl Iterator for WALIterator {